BroadcomMFD/code4z/README.md

 - Utilize graphical visualization of program flow for COBOL programs.
 - Automatically retrieve copybooks from the mainframe.
 - Trace HLASM macros.
-- Retrieve, browse and search CA Endevor® elements.
+- Retrieve, browse and search Endevor elements.
 - Access z/OS Datasets and z/OS Unix file systems, and submit JCLs.
 - Debug COBOL code for applications running in a CICS region.
 - View and download job output.